Makran-class forward base ship

-IRIS Makran (مکران) is the lead forward base ship of the Islamic Republic of Iran Navy.
+IRIS Makran (مکران) was the lead forward base ship of the Islamic Republic of Iran Navy.
 Ships of this class have been in service with Iran's Southern Fleet since 2021 and are named after the coastal region of Makran.

-Makran is a former crude oil tanker converted into a warship, she was known with the tentative title Khalij-e Fars (lit.
+Makran was a former crude oil tanker converted into a warship, she was known with the tentative title Khalij-e Fars (lit.
 'Persian Gulf', a name reserved for the lead ship of Project Loghman) before her name being changed to the current.
 Though not officially acknowledged, TankerTrackers, a firm that tracks maritime traffic, has identified her as a Japanese-built ship completed in 2010, previously named Beta and earlier Al Buhaira, and whose AIS signal was last detected in 2019 near United Arab Emirates.
 Its intended task/purpose is to support naval units in remote waters, especially in the North Indian Ocean, the Bab-el-Mandeb and the Red Sea.
 Like Makran the other two ships are also being converted from oil tanker to forward base ship.